Instance variable: C++

 In this C++ example, the instance variable Request::number is a copy of the class variable Request::count1 where each instance constructed is assigned a sequential value of count1 before it is incremented.
-Since number is an instance variable, each Request object contains its own distinct value; in contrast, there is only one object Request::count1 available to all instances with the same value.
+Since number is an instance variable, each Request object contains its own distinct value; in contrast, there is only one object Request::count1 available to all class instances with the same value.